Key Learning Points

 Comparing the Leamington 5 Element system with Chinese medicine as currently practised in China reveals many differences both of emphasis, diagnosis and in treatment.

-Notice that normally Five Element (Leamington) practitioners use few needles.
-This is because a small or minimum treatment is usually enough to prompt the body to start changing.
+Notice that normally Five Element (Leamington) practitioners use few needles because a small or minimum treatment is usually enough to prompt the body to start changing.
 This concept of the ‘minimum’ dose also comes from homoeopathy.

 Also, usually the Leamington practitioner would try to ignore secondary, even acute, problems, in the expectation that putting the ‘chronic’ causative factor right would automatically lead to improvement all round.
 The patient would report that overall he felt better.
 He might also discover that ailments not previously reported began to improve.